skbormann/stata-tools/sgpv/README.md

 * Version 0.90 	: Initial Github Release

 ### sgpv
+* Version 1.2a 01.02.2021 : Fixed a bug with the level option.
+Fixed a bug with regards to leading whitespaces when prefixing sgpv.
 * Version 1.2 27.12.2020 :
   * Changed the name of the option permament to permdialog to clarify the meaning of the option.
-  * Fixed the format option in the Dialog box
+  * Fixed the format option in the Dialog box.
   * Added remove option for the menu subcommand to remove the entries in the profile.do created by the option permdialog.
   * Renamed the dialog tab "Display" to "Reporting".
 Moved the options from the dialog tab "Fdrisk" to dialog tab "Reporting".
   * Decpreciated the option bonus() and replaced it with the new options "deltagap", "fdrisk" and "all" which have the same effect as the previous bonus() option.
 This way is more in line with standard Stata praxis.
 The bonus option still works but is no longer supported.